 Let’s talk barbecue sauce for a second.
 I used Head Country, but you can actually use any sauce that you want.
 If you have a homemade sauce, go for it!

-The key is not adding the sauce until the last few minutes of cooking.
+The key is not adding sauce to your 1 4 chicken until the last few minutes of cooking.
 Otherwise, you will have charred sauce and raw chicken.
 And that is no good for anyone.

 Chicken quarters are dark meat.
 They are made of the drumstick and the thigh, which are both dark.
 White meat typically comes from the breast and wings.